BadassHenkka/robofriends/README.md

 # Acknowledgements

-I'd like to thank Andrei Neagoie and his fantastic course which thought me everything from the beginning: https://www.udemy.com/the-complete-web-developer-zero-to-mastery/
+I'd like to thank Andrei Neagoie and his fantastic course which taught me everything from the beginning: https://www.udemy.com/the-complete-web-developer-zero-to-mastery/